Hypothyroidism in Infants and Children

 • Dyshormonogenesis (abnormal thyroid hormone production, 30 to 40% of cases)

 Dysgenesis may involve ectopy (two thirds of cases), absence (agenesis), or underdevelopment (hypoplasia) of the thyroid gland.
-The cause is usually unknown, but an estimated 2 to 5% of cases are inherited, often in genes associated with thyroid gland formation (TSHR) or transcription factors (PAX8, NKX2-1).
+The cause is usually unknown, but an estimated 2 to 5% of cases are inherited, often in genes associated with thyroid gland formation (TSHR) or transcription factors (PAX8, NKX2-1) (1, 2).

-Rarely in the US but commonly in countries where iodine is not routinely added to table salt, hypothyroidism results from maternal iodine deficiency
+Rarely in the United States but commonly in countries where iodine is not routinely added to table salt, hypothyroidism results from maternal iodine deficiency

 Acquired hypothyroidism

-The most common cause of acquired hypothyroidism in the US is
+The most common cause of acquired hypothyroidism in the United States is

 Autoimmune thyroiditis occurs most commonly during adolescence, but it also occurs in younger children, typically after the first few years of life.
 About 50% of affected children have a family history of autoimmune thyroid disease.
-Children with trisomy 21 are at increased risk of autoimmune thyroid disease.
+Children with trisomy 21 and Turner syndrome are at increased risk of autoimmune thyroid disease.
+Children with other genetic conditions (eg, DiGeorge syndrome, Prader-Willi syndrome) are at increased risk of acquired hypothyroidism that is not autoimmune.

-Iodine deficiency remains the most common worldwide cause of hypothyroidism in children but is rare in the US.
+Iodine deficiency remains the most common worldwide cause of hypothyroidism in children but is rare in the United States.
 Iodine deficiency may occur in children whose diet is restricted because of multiple food allergies or in those who require long-term parenteral nutrition.

 Symptoms and signs of hypothyroidism in infants and young children differ from those in older children and adults.
 If fetal iodine deficiency occurs very early during pregnancy, infants may present with severe growth failure, coarse facial features, intellectual disability, and spasticity.